 - Take a trip to the highest point in the UAE!
-As the day time temperatures drop away a little, plan yourself an early morning visit to Jebel Jais in Ras Al Khaimah (RAK).
-1484 is the hottest – or should we say highest! – new address worth checking out this October – a new restaurant to sit at the peak of the mountain with simply spectacular views (8:00 AM to 7 PM daily)
+As the daytime temperatures drop away a little, plan an early morning visit to Jebel Jais in Ras Al Khaimah (RAK).

-- Then, of course, there’s the longest zipline in the world to tackle.
+- While you’re there, take on the longest zipline in the world!
 Jebel Jais Flight will see you soaring up to 150km/hr through the Hajar Mountains.
 There’s also the Jais Sky Tour and the Jais Sky Maze for adrenaline-seekers to try their hand at and make it a full day in the mountains.
-At the peak, you are approximately 2 hours away from Dubai.
+At the peak, you are approximately 2.5 hours away from Dubai.

-- After something more serene?
-You can try an organized picnic service from Dubai to Jebel Jais, where your transport and all your trimmings for a meal in the mountains is arranged for you.
-Or alternatively, a bit of a hidden favourite we love is visiting is Suwaidi Pearl Farm in the tiny northern RAK village of Al Rams.
+- Or alternatively, a bit of a hidden favourite we love is visiting is Suwaidi Pearl Farm in the tiny northern RAK village of Al Rams.
 There’s a great guide here to all there is to see and do this winter in RAK

 Dubai with kids in October

-- Aventura Parks – a tree surfing and ziplining adventure through Mushrif Park.
+- Aventura Parks – a tree surfing and ziplining adventure through the Ghaf trees of Mushrif Park.
 A floodlit option is available to enjoy the park in the evenings.

 - A trip to Dubai isn’t complete without experiencing Dubai Global Village.
-This evening extravaganza is to due to return on 25 October to brighten Dubai evenings once more with a taste of food, dance and shopping from around the world.
+This evening extravaganza is due to return in late October 2023 to brighten Dubai evenings once more with a taste of food, dance and shopping from around the world.

 Before you go… More important things you should know when planning a trip to Dubai